Sharron Davies: Early life

 Davies was born in Plymouth, Devon, and grew up in Plymouth and Plymstock.
 She has twin brothers.
 She attended Plymstock Comprehensive School and the private school Kelly College, which is now known as Mount Kelly, in Tavistock.

 She originally learnt to swim with Devonport Royal Swimming Association.
 She moved to Port of Plymouth Swimming Association when she was eight and was coached for the first year first by Ray Bickley then by her father Terry Davies who became a coach.
-Her father was never selected as an international coach because he spoke out about East German cheating.
-He was added in 2021 to the Coaches Association Hall of Fame.
+Her father was added in 2021 to the Coaches Association Hall of Fame.

 Swimming

-She learned to swim at the age of six and was training seriously two years later.

 She set a record by swimming for the British national team at the age of 11.
 In 1976, at age 13, Davies was selected to represent Great Britain at the 1976 Summer Olympics in Montreal.
 The next year she won two bronze medals in the 1977 European Championships.
-The following year, at age 15, she won gold medals at the Commonwealth Games in the 200 and 400-metre individual medleys and also a silver and a bronze medal.
+The following year, at age 15, she won gold medals at the 1978 Commonwealth Games in the 200 and 400-metre individual medleys and also a silver and a bronze medal.

-In the 1980 Olympics, Davies took the silver medal in the 400 m individual medley behind East German Petra Schneider, who later admitted that the victory was drug enhanced.
+In the 1980 Olympics, Davies took the silver medal in the 400 m individual medley behind Petra Schneider from East Germany, who later admitted that the victory was drug enhanced.

 At 18, Davies called time on the first stage of her swimming career to build her television profile and a career in modelling.
 In 1989, and training at Bracknell & Wokingham Swimming Club, she returned to the pool, where she picked up two more medals at the 1990 Commonwealth Games.
-By the time she finally retired for good in 1994, she had been a British champion on 22 occasions and had broken two hundred British swimming records and 5 World Masters records (eligible to those over 30).

 Medals and awards

-Davies has broken or re broken many British records whilst competing and winning For medals table see right.
+Davies has broken or re broken many British records whilst competing and winning For medals table, see Medal record.